Sudowuko/Geese_Against_Mercator/README.md

 - Provide the means to find how near current fires might be to ones current location.
 - Provide the means to show when there were last fires in a specific region.
 # App Functionality
-- Displays points with information from the Survey123 form, containing information on fires rreported at these locations.
+- Displays points with information from the Survey123 form, containing information on fires reported at these locations.
 - The directions tool along with the barrier function can be used to find the best route out of an area if an roads are closed.
 - Placing a point using the Incident Analysis tool, one can create a buffer to more easily grasp what arreas might be impacted.
 - The Measurement tool can be used to find the distance between one's current location and a reported fire.